mmazinjameel/HuggingFace/README.md

 - **American Invitational Mathematics Examination (AIME):** This benchmark tests math skills using hard problems from AIME, a famous and competitive math contest for top high-school students.
 The questions require careful thinking, not just simple formulas.
 It checks whether a model can solve challenging math puzzles.

 - **LiveCode Bench:** This benchmark tests math skills using hard problems from AIME, a famous and competitive math contest for top high-school students.
 The questions require careful thinking, not just simple formulas.
 It checks whether a model can solve challenging math puzzles.

 - **Multistep Soft Reasoning (MuSR):** This benchmark tests reasoning.
 It includes problems that need logic, like reading a 1,000-word mystery story and figuring out who had the motive, means, and opportunity.
 It checks if a model can connect clues and think step-by-step.

 - **Humanity’s Last Exam (HLE):** This benchmark tests super-advanced, multi-subject intelligence.
 It includes 2,500 very difficult questions across many topics and formats.
 It is designed to be one of the hardest exams for AI, measuring broad and deep understanding.

+___

+# Leaderboards

+- artificialanalysis.ai

+- scale.com/leaderboard